blunge-ai/fluid-workflows/README.md

 ### Control flow

+`restart` - allows a workflow to be restarted with new input data `complete` - allows the workflow to be completed early with the given result

+The control flow functions only wrap the argument and return it, and the wrapped result has to be returned by the step to indicate to the workflow runner what shoud happen next.

 ```ts
 const parent = fwf.workflow({ name: 'parent', version: 1, inputSchema })
   .step(async ({ iterations }, { restart, complete }) => ({